 The most common rafter spacing is 24 inches.
-You can get plywood sheets with a length of up to 4×10 feet and OSB comes up to 16 feet long in length.
+You can get plywood sheets with a length of up to 4 x 10 feet and OSB comes up to 16 feet long in length.

 Do Most people ask how many sheets of plywood do I need for my roof?

-Most people want to know how many square fit plywood is needed in the roofing.
+Most people want to know how much square-fit plywood is needed in the roofing.
 Obviously, you don’t want to buy extra plywood.
 Which is of no use to you and a waste of money.

 Standard plywood comes in 4×8 feet size.
 So how many square feet are there in 4×8 feet of plywood?
 To calculate it, you multiply the length by the width.
-So in 4×8 feet plywood have 32 square feet.
+So 4×8 feet plywood has 32 square feet.

 To calculate how many plywoods are required for your roof.
 Calculate your roof as if you calculated plywood square feet (multiply the length by the width of the roof).

 For example, suppose some area of your roof is 1000 square feet.
 So divide by 32 (the square footage of each 4×8 plywood sheet) into 1000.
 The number you’ll get is the number of plywood that you need.
 In case you need 32 plywood.
-Always buy one or two extras plywood for mistakes and wastage.
+Always buy one or two extra pieces of plywood for mistakes and wastage.

 4. OSB vs Plywood for Roofing

-Oriented strand board (OSB) made by gluing small pieces of wood together and compressing.
+Oriented strand board (OSB) is made by gluing small pieces of wood together and compressing them.
 OSB panels come up to 16 feet (or sometimes more) in length.
 OSB is easily identifiable by its characteristic wood strands.